-- Compared to 31st March 2019 the percentage of staff identifying as Not Disabled has increased by 4.59% by 31st March 2020. - The percentage of staff identifying as having a Disability has also increased in the reporting period by 1.01%. - The percentage of staff choosing not to disclose this information (Not Disclosed (2018/19) / Not Declared (2019/20) has fallen by 0.39%. - Unknown (2018/19) / Unspecified (2019/20) has fallen by 5.23%.
+- The percentage of staff identifying as Not Disabled has increased by 4.59%. - The percentage of staff identifying as having a Disability has increased by 1.01%. - The percentage of staff not disclosing or not declaring this information Not Disclosed / Not Declared has fallen by 0.39% and Unknown / Unspecified has fallen by 5.23%.